gnu11111/Zoo/README.md

     <Arrow-Down>        Rendering on/off (toggle)
     S                   Skip to the end of the current generation P                   Pause the simulation (toggle)
-    N, <Enter>, <Space> Start the next (random) simulation X, Q, <Esc>         Exit the programm
+    L                   Log world context and genom of the first blob N, <Enter>, <Space> Start the next (random) simulation X, Q, <Esc>         Exit the programm
 ```